Ryheff24/Massdiscordunban/README.md

 A discord bot to mass unban users in a server in the event of spam/rogue/malicious bot banning all users or simply to mass unban.

+This is version 2.0 which uses slash commands, lesser Intents & permissions.

+For version 1.x check [here](./README_old.md)

 ## Setup instructions

 ### Installing dependencies